 - I am sorry for thinking you could not leave the house without wearing make-up.

 - I am sorry for depriving you of rest when you were tired.

-— I am sorry you had to ingest dangerous substances because I wanted to fit in and l didn’t yet know how to handle painful thoughts and emotions.
+- I am sorry you had to ingest unhealthy substances because I wanted to fit in and l didn’t yet know how to handle painful thoughts and emotions.

 - I am sorry I made you exercise in ways you didn’t even like.

 - I am sorry I put you in situations you did not want to be in.

 - I am sorry I ignored your wise intuition and said “yes” to others when you clearly felt “no.”

 - I am sorry I stayed silent when you nudged me to speak up because I feared disapproval and rejection.